dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 from the safety of its SAM umbrella, so I send out a pair of F-14s, escorted by F-18s, to try and reach past nearby fighters and shoot it down.
 Before they can get there, however, a passing F-15 manages to sneak through a gap and snipe their kill.
-Go Air Force\!
+Go Air Force!

 **LOGISTICAL ITEMS AND PLANNING**